astraetluna/disaster-response-app/README.md

 - data
 |- disaster_categories.csv  # data to process
 |- disaster_messages.csv  # data to process
-|- process_data.py
+|- process_data.py # ETL Pipeline
-|- InsertDatabaseName.db   # database to save clean data to
+|- DisasterResponse.db   # database to save clean data to

 - models
-|- train_classifier.py
+|- train_classifier.py # ML Pipeline
-|- classifier.pkl  # saved model
+|- classifier.pkl  # saved model  - because of github limitations, you can downloaded it below

+- media
+|- demo.gif shows the demo of the browser app

 - README.md

 ```

-- 'app'
-    - 'template'
-        - 'master.html'
-        - 'go.html'
-    - 'run.py'
-    - 'utils.py'

-- 'data'
-  - `disaster_categories.csv`+
-  - `disaster_messages.csv`´
-  - `process_data.py` (ETL Pipeline: write a data cleaning pipeline that, loads the messages and categories datasets, merges the two datasets, cleans the data, stores it in a SQLite database)
-  - `DisasterResponse.db`

-- `models`
-  - `train_classifier.py`
-  - `utils.py`
-  - `train_classifier.py` ML Pipeline: Loads data from the SQLite database, splits the dataset into training and test sets, builds a text processing and machine learning pipeline, trains and tunes a model using GridSearchCV, outputs results on the test set, exports the final model as a pickle file
-  - `classifier.pkl`

-- `README.md`

-### Instructions:
+# Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database